dalaiden/DA_offline_PF/README.md

 ### Experimental design

-The timing of the experiment and the options related to the ensemble size are specified in the file assim_offline.sc.
+The timing of the experiment and the options related to the ensemble size are specified in the file `assim_offline.sc`.
 For normal use, you are not supposed to change anything beyond the line 51.
 Here are the parameters to edit:

 - **first_year**.
 The start of the assimilation.
 - **exp_name**.
 The name of the experiment.
 It cannot contain any space or special character.
 A folder of that name will be created in the directory `rundir`, containing the output of the experiment.